Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 It contains age-appropriate nutrition in an easily chewed and digested format.

-It also contains antioxidants (cranberries), chondroitin sulfate for joint health, and flaxseed for an omega-3 (EPA/DHA) boost.
+It also has antioxidants (cranberries), chondroitin sulfate for joint health, and flaxseed for an omega-3 (EPA/DHA) boost.

 Hill’s Science Diet Adult 11+ Small & Toy Breed Age Defying Formula